jichiduo/sblog/README.md

-# sblog
+# Simple Blog

-##This is a demo project build by Laravel5.5
+This is a demo project build by Laravel5.5